Pre-Askum: ይሐ/Yeha (800BC-100BC)

 The Necropolis: A Glimpse into Elite Pre-Aksumite Burial Practices

 Adjacent to these monumental buildings is the necropolis, a large burial site at Daro Mikae, where tombs of the elite have been uncovered.
-These shaft-tombs provide invaluable insights into the burial customs, social hierarchies, and religious beliefs of the period.
-The artifacts and tomb constructions found here highlight a society that placed significant emphasis on the afterlife and its preparation.
+The artifacts and tomb constructions found here highlight a society that placed significant emphasis on the afterlife and its preparation, especially for elites.

-Professor Rodolfo Fattovich suggested a date for these tombs around the mid-first millennium BC, with evidence of continued use into the late first to early second millennia AD15.
+Professor Rodolfo Fattovich suggested a date for these tombs around the mid-first millennium BC, with evidence of continued use into the late first to early second millennia AD18.

 Aerial Photograph of two tombs at the Yeha Necropolis.
 (Source: Yeha and Hawelti: cultural contacts between Saba3 and DCMT – New research by the German Archaeological Institute in Ethiopia, pg 153).

 Further excavation in the spring of 2010 revealed six rock-cut tombs, each featuring a 2.5-meter-deep vertical shaft of rectangular shape, with one grave chamber at each of the narrow ends.
-The entrances to these chambers were originally sealed by rectangular stone panels, though these were missing in most cases by the time of discovery.
-The tombs were also capped with stone panels at the surface and surrounded by a mound of stone rubble17.
+Chambers of various sizes were also found, some extending up to 4 metres in length and 1.2 metres in height.
+The entrances to these chambers were originally sealed by rectangular stones, though most were missing by the time of discovery.22.

 Brief Timeline Of Events & Interaction with Periphery states